python-hyper/h11/docs/source/api.rst

-* Dark blue arcs are *event-triggered transitions*: if we're in state A, and this event happens, when we switch to state B. For the client machines, these transitions always happen when the client *sends* an event.
+* Dark blue arcs are *event-triggered transitions*: if we're in state A, and this event happens, when we switch to state B. For the client machine, these transitions always happen when the client *sends* an event.
 For the server machine, most of them involve the server sending an event, except that the server also goes from IDLE -> SEND_RESPONSE when the client sends a :class:`Request`.